dstackai/dstack/docs/docs/installation/index.md

 ## Start the server

-Once the `~/.dstack/server/config.yml` file is configured, proceed and start the server:
+Once backends are configured, proceed and start the server:

 === "pip"